codepr/sol/README.md

 features expected from an MQTT broker.
 It does not leak memory as of now, there's probably some corner cases, not deeply investigated yet.

-- QoS 0, 1, 2 are correctly parsed, 0 and 1 working
+- QoS 0, 1, 2
 - Retained messages
 - Periodic stats publishing
 - Wildcards (#) on subscriptions
-- Authentication
+- Authentication through username and password
 - SSL/TLS connections (almost ready)
 - Multiplexing IO shared on multiple threads with separation between accepting, IO operations and processing.